 Lower Slaughter’s history

 The Slaughters get their less-than-appealing name from the Old English word ‘slothre’ meaning muddy or miry place, rather than anything more sinister.

-The village gained a church in the 13th century followed by a manor house in the 17th century, which is when many of the houses you see today were built using traditional Cotswold stone.
-Although the village doesn’t have many attractions as such, its unspoilt nature makes it a favourite with visitors – and as a filming location, including for the 2020 film Emma.
+The village gained a church in the 13th century, followed by a manor house in the 17th century, which is when many of the houses you see today were built using traditional Cotswold stone.
+Although the village doesn’t have many attractions as such, its unspoilt nature makes it a favourite with visitors – and it’s a popular filming location, including for the 2020 film Emma.

 Lower Slaughter map

 The Old Mill is the most distinctive building in Lower Slaughter, with its red brick standing out from the Cotswold stone of the rest of the village and the water wheel reflected in the river below.
 Although the original mill was mentioned in the Domesday Book, the current mill was built in the 18th century – which makes it one of Lower Slaughter’s newest buildings.

 The mill ground flour until 1958, when Joseph Wilkins became the last of four generations of millers in Lower Slaughter.
 The mill was later used as a post office before opening as a museum in 1995.
 The museum unfortunately closed in 2023, so we’re waiting to see what happens to it next.